Bathinda Airport: Connectivity

-The airport is located at Bhisiana, 16 km north-west of Bathinda.
+The airport is located at Virk kalan, 16 km north-west of Bathinda.
 The nearest bus station is located 2 km from the airport, from where direct bus services are operated by the PEPSU Road Transport Corporation (PRTC) to the city.
-NH-7 is 8 km to the south, NH-754 11 km to the east, Bulluana railway station 9 km in the south.
+NH-7 is 8 km to the south, NH-754 11 km to the east, Balluana railway station 9 km in the south.